shieldworks/aegis-web/docs/register.md

 # Trace = 6
 ```

-## Deploying a Demo Workload Without A Sidecar
+## Deploying a Demo Workload Without a Sidecar

 You can also programmatically consume the **Aegis Secrets** API from your
 workload.
 That way, you will have more control over how you consume and cache